 On your list, you may also have:

 - Mobile app

-- Organic and paid advertising
+- Paid and unpaid forms of advertising

 - Digital marketing campaign

 - locations of traditional shops made of brick and masonry

 - The packaging of the product

 - website of reviews or references from third parties

 When you have compiled a comprehensive list, the next step is to think about the touchpoints that are most likely to motivate an action or evoke a sentiment.
 You can begin to construct a picture of where the touchpoints sit throughout the buyer journey by using the data you have about your customers and pairing them together in the appropriate way.